DarriEy/CONFLUENCE/CONTRIBUTING.md

 ## 8. Questions
 If you’re unsure where to start:
 - Open a GitHub discussion or issue
-- Review existing docs at [confluence.readthedocs.io](https://confluence.readthedocs.io)
+- Review existing docs at [symfluence.readthedocs.io](https://symfluence.readthedocs.io)

-Thank you for helping improve CONFLUENCE.
+Thank you for helping improve SYMFLUENCE.